 Skin and nail reactions

+Prophylactic therapy with oral and topical antibiotics is recommended to reduce the risk and severity of skin and nail reactions in patients receiving Rybrevant.
+Non-comedogenic skin moisturiser (ceramide-based or other formulations that provide long lasting skin hydration and exclude drying agents are preferred) on the face and whole body (except scalp) and chlorhexidine solution to wash hands and feet is also recommended.
 Patients should be instructed to limit sun exposure during and for 2 months after Rybrevant therapy.
-Alcohol-free emollient cream is recommended for dry areas.
 For further information about prophylaxis for skin and nail reactions, see section 4.4.

-If the patient develops a Grade 1-2 skin or nail reaction, supportive care should be initiated; if there is no improvement after 2 weeks, dose reduction should be considered for persistent Grade 2 rash (see Table 3).
-If the patient develops a Grade 3 skin or nail reaction, supportive care should be initiated, and interruption of Rybrevant should be considered until the adverse reaction improves.
+If the patient develops a Grade 1-2 skin or nail reaction, supportive care should be initiated as clinically indicated; if there is no improvement after 2 weeks, dose reduction should be considered for persistent Grade 2 rash (see Table 3).
+If the patient develops a Grade 3 skin or nail reaction, supportive care should be initiated as clinically indicated, and interruption of Rybrevant should be considered until the adverse reaction improves.
 Upon recovery of the skin or nail reaction to ≤ Grade 2, Rybrevant should be resumed at a reduced dose.
 If the patient develops Grade 4 skin reactions, permanently discontinue Rybrevant (see section 4.4).

 Interstitial lung disease